Ishaan-Bansal/Crater-Analysis/README.md

 ## Implementation

-These programs heavily use helper functions in order to analyse the crater.
+These programs use helper functions in order to analyse the crater.
 Read "helper_functions.py" as well as [numpy-stl documentation](https://numpy-stl.readthedocs.io/en/latest/) and [Trimesh documentation](https://trimsh.org/index.html) for in-depth understanding of the code.